trillium-rs/trillium/sse/README.md

 ```

 The connection stays open and events are pushed as items arrive on the stream.
 The stream is
-automatically interrupted when the client disconnects or the server shuts down.
-Requests whose
+dropped when the client disconnects or the server shuts down, so a stream backed by a
+subscription can use `Drop` to unsubscribe.
+Requests whose `Accept` header excludes
-`Accept` header excludes `text/event-stream` are passed through to subsequent handlers, as are
+`text/event-stream` are passed through to subsequent handlers.
-requests the closure declines by returning `None`.

-`SseConnExt::with_sse_stream` is the lower-level alternative, for when you already have a conn in
-hand rather than composing a handler.

 ## Safety